siegelz/core-bench/README.md

 If you are interested in generating figures and tables from the `CORE-Bench` paper, please see the `benchmark/paper_figures.ipynb` notebook.

-## Leaderboard
-You can view the `CORE-Bench` leaderboard [here](https://agent-evals-core-leaderboard.hf.space).
-To submit your agent to the leaderboard, you must run it on this harness and follow the [instructions here](https://agent-evals-core-leaderboard.hf.space).

 # Installation and Setup
 The harness has been tested with Python 3.9.
 Clone the repository and install the required packages:
 ```bash